nf-core/fetchngs/README.md

 Via a single file of ids, provided one-per-line the pipeline performs the following steps:

-1. Resolve database ids back to appropriate experiment-level ids and to be compatible with the EBI API
+1. Resolve database ids back to appropriate experiment-level ids and to be compatible with the [ENA API](https://ena-docs.readthedocs.io/en/latest/retrieval/programmatic-access.html)
 2. Fetch extensive id metadata including direct download links to FastQ files via ENA API
 3. Download FastQ files in parallel via `curl` and perform `md5sum` check
 4. Collate id metadata and paths to FastQ files in a single samplesheet